CleonDeSouza/Password-Strength-Checker/READ.md

 This project is supposed to ***evaluate password complexity based on length, character types, and common patterns.***
 ##
 ## These are concepts taught and learnt in general:
-1. Password Security
+1. Password Security Basics(Phisking, 2FA, Password Strenght)
-2. re & string modules
-3. 2FA & RBAC
-4. Session management (cookies, tokens)
+2. python re(regular experessions) module
+3. definition of a good password

 #
  __- Day/Week - Date__